uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <div align="center">*   *   *</div>
 <br>

 The next section of this post will be dedicated to exploring and discussing findings from Sébastien's paper that I feel are worth highlighting.
-You can take it as a bite-sized alternative to reading the full 155 page publication, with omitted content.
+You may take it as a bite-sized alternative to reading the full 155 page publication, with omitted content.

 ### TL;DR